specsolutions/specsync-for-tfs-documentation/important-concepts/using-specsync-on-osxlinux-page.md

 SpecSync can synchronize any scenarios that are written in Gherkin format.
 The synchronization tool works on Windows, OSX and Linux. \(The OSX and Linux support has been introduced in v1.4.\)

-In order to use the SpecSync for TFS command line tool on OSX or Linux, there are two options.
+In order to use the SpecSync for Azure DevOps command line tool on OSX or Linux, there are two options.

 ## 1. Using SpecSync command line tool as a native binary \(on Linux only\)